neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. figure:: /Images/TheDefinitiveGuide/PartIII/Security_BasicAuthorizationProcess.png
 	:align: center
 	:width: 400pt
-	:alt: How an authorization decision is formed and enforced in FLOW3
+	:alt: How an authorization decision is formed and enforced in TYPO3 Flow

-	How an authorization decision is formed and enforced in FLOW3
+	How an authorization decision is formed and enforced in TYPO3 Flow

 As already said, the whole authorization starts with an intercepted method, or in other words with a method that should be protected and only be called by privileged users.
 In the chapter about AOP you've already read, that every method interception is implemented in a so called advice, which resides in an aspect class.
-Here we are: the ``TYPO3\FLOW3\Security\Aspect\PolicyEnforcementAspect``.
-Inside this aspect there is the ``enforcePolicy()`` advice, which hands over to FLOW3's authorization components.
+Here we are: the ``TYPO3\Flow\Security\Aspect\PolicyEnforcementAspect``.
+Inside this aspect there is the ``enforcePolicy()`` advice, which hands over to TYPO3 Flow's authorization components.

 The next thing to be called is a security interceptor.
 This interceptor calls the authentication manager before it continues with the authorization process, to make sure that the authentication status is up to date.
 Then an access decision manager is called, which has to decide, if it is allowed to call the intercepted method.
 If not it throws an access denied exception.
 If you want, you could implement your own access decision manager.
-However, there is a very flexible one shipped with FLOW3 (``TYPO3\FLOW3\Security\Authorization\AccessDecisionVoterManager``), which uses the following voting process to meet its decision:
+However, there is a very flexible one shipped with TYPO3 Flow (``TYPO3\Flow\Security\Authorization\AccessDecisionVoterManager``), which uses the following voting process to meet its decision:

 #.
 Check for registered access decision voters.